 Function: Configure the TTL field.
 If the corresponding field of a packet is identical with the value of this parameter, then the condition is met.

-You do not need to set all these parameters.
-If only one parameter is required, keep all the other parameters empty.
-At least one parameter shall be configured.
+It is not necessary to set all parameters, but at least one parameter needs to be set.
+If only one parameter is required, then leave the other parameters empty.

 3. View the ACL.